-Changes in your diet can greatly improve the symptoms related to hyperthyroidism.
+Changes in your diet can greatly improve the symptoms related to hypothyroidism.
 Following a modified elimination diet is often our first recommendation and can help you to identify those foods most likely to cause an immune reaction (imbalance.)
-Generally, a diet of low-inflammatory foods is recommended (this often sees the elimination or reduction of gluten, dairy and acid forming foods such as meat, caffeine and alcohol, etc.) along with an increase in foods containing essential fatty acids (nuts, seeds, fish oil).
-Additionally, increasing the selenium-rich foods (e.g., mushrooms, fish, Brazil nuts) and decreasing consumption of iodine- rich (e.g., Celtic sea salt, eggs, strawberries, seaweed/ kelp) is recommended.
+Generally, a diet of low-inflammatory foods is recommended (this often sees the elimination or reduction of gluten, dairy and acid forming foods such as meat, caffeine and alcohol, etc) along with an increase in foods containing essential fatty acids (nuts, seeds, fish oil).
+Additionally, increasing the consumption of iodine- rich (e.g., Celtic sea salt, eggs, strawberries, seaweed) and selenium-rich foods is recommended (e.g., mushrooms, fish, Brazil nuts.)
+As mentioned above, it is also advisable to reduce eating the number of foods that are considered goitrogens (these are foods that can interrupt thyroid function) such as soy products and cruciferous vegetables.